nav-jk/Medication-Reconciliation-Conflict-Reporting-Service/README.md

 1. **No single source of truth**
    - Conflicts are not auto-resolved
    - Manual resolution required with audit trail
+   - Admin/user can resolve conflict with valid reason and new corrected value.

 2. **Versioning over mutation**
    - Every reconciliation creates a new snapshot